email: roadarch@outlook.com

 This SoCalGas Blue Flame sign was originally erected in 1960 on top of the 13-story tall Southern Counties Gas Company building in downtown Los Angeles.
 At the same time, a giant neon flame was installed on the side of the building between the third and fifth floors.
 The 46-foot-tall, steel and acrylic rooftop flame was internally lit with neon.
 It was built by the Triple A Neon Co.
 In 1970, Southern Counties Gas merged with Southern California Gas, becoming SoCalGas.
 During the 1970s energy crisis, the flame sign was turned off.
 In 1986, it was restored and relit.
 Five years later, SoCalGas' headquarters moved and the sign was put in storage.

 In 2012, the flame sign was installed at the SoCalGas training facility in Pico Rivera.
 Since the height of the sign violates the city sign code, a permit was obtained by declaring it an icon for which there is no height limit.
 It is set back from the street, at ground level, with an underground steel support structure.
 Before the installation, the T-Graphics Sign Co. replicated the faded acrylic faces and replaced the internal neon with LED bulbs.
 The sign is lit in the same four-phase, inside-to-outside, sequence as it was originally.
-For more, see these websites: 1, 2, 3, and 4. [map]
+For more, see this website. [map]

 The Atlanta Gas Light Company was established in 1856.
 This location and sign may be from 1947. [map]